mihailv/bossconf/README.md

-# bossconfig
+# bossconf
-Config parser with token interpreter'
+When it's hard to parse it , boss conf it. (config parser with token interpreter)